 10. Build up time in the collar

 All you have to do now is shower your cat with love and affection and pat yourself on the back for doing so well!
-Try to leave the collar on your cat for an hour or so before removing it on this first encounter, and then build up over the next few days until they are wearing their collar full time.
+Leave the collar on your cat for as long as they are comfortable with on this first encounter, and then build up over the next few days until they are wearing their collar full time.
 Continue to offer your cat treats and lots of praise while you do so.

 Eventually, if their collar is comfortable enough, they'll soon forget it's even there!
 Then you can finally start to add things back to the collar, like bells or ID tags - remembering that each one of these will be vetted by your cat.
 The good news is that you can use the exact same process you used for the collar (sniff first + treats + building up time of exposure) to reassure them that these things are OK too.